 In that case, one of the plugins on your WordPress website is causing a fatal error.
 You can fix that quickly by following the steps below:

 You can find out what plugin is causing the error by enabling the wordpress debug.log.
-After enabling the WordPress debug log reload the website and open the debug.log to check the recent errors in it.
+After enabling the WordPress debug.log, reload the website and open the debug.log to check its recent errors.

 Look for any recent line that mentions PHP Fatal Error

-A complete error line could be looking like that
+A complete error line could look like that

 [13-Jun-2018 11:14:46 UTC] PHP Fatal error: Class 'ComposerAutoloaderInite9c6e5ee7d69a67b5104383b338dc6e0' not found in /home/content/a2pewpnas01_data02/63/4088363/html/wp-content/plugins/wordpress-seo/vendor/autoload_52.php on line 7